wp-plugins/jabber-feed/readme.txt

 * OPTIONAL: to have the option of sending formated notification in XHTML, the "tidy" PECL extension must be installed.
-It is based on the libtidy library which must first be installed: http://tidy.sourceforge.net/ Then with PHP 4.3.X or PHP 5, you can install it as a PEAR module: `pecl install tidy`; or with the `--with-tidy` compilation option in PHP 5.
+It is based on the libtidy library which must first be installed: http://tidy.sourceforge.net/ Then with PHP 4.3.X or PHP 5, you can install it as a PECL module: `pecl install tidy`; or with the `--with-tidy` compilation option in PHP 5.
 Without this, you won't have access to the XHTML option and all notifications will be sent as a normal textual message.